 In addition to considering mean-field states in the enlarged Hilbert space, correlated states can also be constructed by multiplying the Slater determinant by a parametrized factor that depends on both the occupation of the visible and hidden degrees of freedom.
 In particular we take that factor to be a complex Restricted Boltzmann Machine in the enlarged space of occupations $n \oplus \tilde{n}$ (E-RBM).
 Panel (b) of Fig.~\ref{fig_A_01: phys motivated} shows the relative error in the ground-state energy as a function of the coupling constant for the The Gutzwiller-inspired constraint function, and unrestricted hidden spin {\it ans\"{a}tze} with an additional E-RBM factor where the hidden layer has twice as many units as input features ($\alpha = 2$).
-For comparison purposes, we also show the relative error of an unrestricted SD {\it ans\"{a}tz} (visible space) with an additional complex RBM factor with twice as many units as input features ($\alpha = 2$), proposed proposed for the first time in Ref.~\cite{Nomura2017slaterRBM}.
-At smaller values of $U$ the correlated {\it ans\"{a}tze} in the enlarged space have a lower relative error in the energy than the equivalent correlated {\it ans\"{a}tz} in the original Hilbert space.
-At larger values of $U$, the correlated unrestricted hidden spin {\it ans\"{a}tz} notably outperforms the correlated {\it ans\"{a}tz} in the original Hilbert space.
+For comparison purposes, we also show the relative error of an unrestricted SD {\it ansatz} (visible space) with an additional complex RBM factor with twice as many units as input features ($\alpha = 2$), proposed proposed for the first time in Ref.~\cite{Nomura2017slaterRBM}.
+At smaller values of $U$ the correlated {\it ans\"{a}tze} in the enlarged space have a lower relative error in the energy than the equivalent correlated {\it ansatz} in the original Hilbert space.
+At larger values of $U$, the correlated unrestricted hidden spin {\it ansatz} notably outperforms the correlated {\it ansatz} in the original Hilbert space.

 While the results presented above show that the hidden fermion formalism outperforms well established wave functions {\it ans\"{a}tze} for carefully chosen constraint functions, it is still unclear how to choose the optimal constraint function.
 In fact, there exists a doubly exponential number of constraint functions, making the brute-force search of constraint function an intractable problem.